What To Do With Old Clothes? 10 Eco-Disposal Tips for a Worn-Out Wardrobe

 - Rip/cut into shreds.
 The smaller the pieces, the quicker they’ll break down.

-- Consider your clothes “brown material.”
+- Consider clothes “brown material.”
 Add them to the compost heap with lots of “green material” (i.e. food scraps, grass cuttings, etc.) to keep things balanced.

 - Turn up the heat!
 A hot compost will speed up the process.

-So what about the whopping 72% of clothes that contain synthetic fibers?
+What about the whopping 72% of clothes that contain synthetic fibers?

-In the US, see the Council for Textile Recycling or order a “Zero Waste Box” from Terracycle (Australia and the U.K. can participate too!).
+In the US, see the Council for Textile Recycling or order a “Zero Waste Box” from Terracycle (Australia and the U.K. can participate, too).

-9. GET CRAFTY WITH AN ART PROJECT
+10. GET CRAFTY WITH AN ART PROJECT

 - Old shirts and sweaters can be transformed into soft Christmas ornaments, Christmas trees, or reusable fabric gift wrap.